Battle of Sebasteia (1070): Battle

-Manuel Komnenos rushed his small force to repel the Seljuk invaders.
-Following an initial battle close to Sevastia, the Turks staged their withdrawal and fled.
-After approaching the deserted enemy camp with ease and ignorance, the Byzantines were ambushed, and many of their troops were killed.
-The general himself, Manuel Komnenos, was captured.
+Manuel rushed his force to repel the Seljuks.
+Following an initial battle close to Sebasteia, the Turkomans staged a feigned retreat.
+After approaching the deserted enemy camp, the Byzantines were ambushed, and many of their troops were killed.
+The survivors of the ambush retreated behind the walls of Sebasteia.
+Manuel Komnenos and his subcommanders were captured.
+According to Matthew of Edessa, 3,000 Byzantine soldiers were captured in total.
+He also states that the Armenian princes Atom and Abu Sahl allied themselves with Erbasgan following the battle.

-During his captivity, Manuel managed to convince Arisiaghi to join the Byzantines, which he did, as the Seljuk Sultan dispatched a force under Afshin, who was chasing him.
-Both of them set off for Constantinople, and the Seljuk defector was honored by the Byzantine emperor.
+During his captivity, Manuel managed to convince Erbasgan to join the Byzantines, as Alp Arslan had dispatched a force under Afshin to chase him.
+Both of them set off for Constantinople, and after a pursuit by Afshin, successfully reached the capital.